faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-are-we-losing-our-voice-to-ai.md

 How many mistakes have you made in life?
 Countless, right?

-Here is one mistake we all tend to make as new writers.
+Here's one mistake we all tend to make as new writers.

-We use AI tools to replace our own precious voice.
+We use AI tools to replace our own voice.

 ---